loeeeee/immich-in-lxc/README.md

 Finally, run the `install.sh` and it will update Immich, hopefully without problems.

 Also, don't forget to start the service again, to load the latest Immich instance.

-## Contributing

-When making changes to the pre-install script or dependency files:

-1. Ensure your changes pass the automated tests
-2. Test on both Ubuntu and Debian environments if possible
-3. Update the GitHub Actions workflows if needed